That wasn’t supposed to be part of the scenario.

 But protecting the princess took priority.
 For Aura’s sake, she would become furniture.
 Some of the greatest heroes remained forever anonymous.
 And it wasn’t like she hated her clothes.
 She was killing this outfit.
 Dark boots and a black and white military uniform – skirt, shirt, garter belt, and jacket.
 She was also sure that the photographer of ‘Viking Brilliance’ had shot her.

 Ragna’s face focused on the raised platform with the podium, where Aura was going to hold her speech.
 Behind the podium were seven chairs.
-Most Captains and Vice-Captains had not come.
+Most Valkyries did not come.
 It was a shame, but Veil’s protectors couldn’t relax even tonight.
-Even those that attended were on duty to protect President Reillius Adler, who sat on the first seat.
-She could see Mistel Wylis, Marcus Graswald, and Daphne Fran.
-Three Captains being here was still great and with the three Vice-Captains that amounted to six Valkyries.
-Her father sat on one seat.
-There was one Vice-Captain whose name she didn’t know, but he was under Captain Graswald.
-And the last one was…Rory Skyfrost.
+Even those that attended were on duty to protect President Reillius Adler who sat on the first seat.
+She could see three Captains with three Vice-Captains.
+That amounted to six Valkyries – including her father and…Rory Skyfrost.

 Why did they allow Skyfrost to attend?
 Was this a PR stunt?
-That Veil wanted to show how accepting and open-minded it was?
-They were in the sacred castle and the gateway Yggdrasil.
-Allowing aliens inside and letting one sit right behind Aura, went too far.
+Did Veil want to show how accepting and open-minded it was?
+Allowing aliens inside the residence of the President and letting one sit right behind Aura, went too far.
 She could understand if Skyfrost was a credit to his people.
 But he was scum.

 The side doors opened.
 All activity ended, and the guests focused on the ethereal woman who walked towards the podium.
 A tea-green cocktail dress wrapped her figure.
 Platinum hair reached her back and followed her every step like a curtain.
-Not one strand of her bangs was out of place.
-And rings braided the sides.
-A necklace worth a village hung from her neck.
+Not one strand of her elaborately styled braids was out of place, and a necklace worth a village hung from her neck.

 The princess paused to curtsy, and the guests applauded.

 At first, the guest stood in silence and gasped.
-Veil’s most desired bachelors had stopped being single.
+Veil’s most desired bachelor had stopped being single.
 But the numbness of surprise and broken hearts waned under the sounds of thundering applause.
-Captain Graswald stood up, the princess curtsied, and together the two walked away hand-in-hand, disappearing from everyone’s sight, as Altera and Captain Fran came to the forefront.
+Captain Graswald stood up, the princess curtsied, and together the two walked away hand-in-hand.
+Altera came to the forefront, Aura returned, led her to the Captains, and disappeared from everyone’s sight.

 Ragna stood like a frozen statue, perfectly mimicking Willow Trutner next to her.
 It took a few moments until her brain had processed the news of Aura’s announcement.